Family Safari Holidays

 Which are the most family friendly national parks?

 The second thing to consider is the concentration of animals.
 Again, many experienced safari-goers will choose less visited and more remote parks and with good reason.
-They offer a more untouched experience, the chance to get out into the wilds of Africa, far away from other tourists, and experience that ‘Out of Africa’ feeling.
+These offer a more untouched experience, and the chance to get out into the wilds of Africa, far away from other tourists, and experience that ‘Out of Africa’ feeling.

 Giraffe and zebra in the Kruger - family safari